-CFS Head Start advocates the importance of a child's health care and encourages good health care practices, including disease prevention, health maintenance, and early intervention.
+Mosaic Early Learning Head Start advocates the importance of a child's health care and encourages good health care practices, including disease prevention, health maintenance, and early intervention.
 For these reasons, your child will participate in a comprehensive health care program.
 All children will receive screenings and children can receive additional support if necessary.
 Family Service Advocates assist families in getting health services for their children as needed.
 Children are required to have current vaccinations and physical and dental exams, as well as hearing and vision screenings.

-- Head Start uses the State of New Jersey Universal Health Record Form for the three to five year old child. - You will complete appropriate permission forms needed for your child to receive services that will ensure updated health care. - Our staff will work with you to ensure every attempt has been made to obtain necessary medical services to meet the health needs of your child. - You will always be notified of any and all appointments before the scheduled date.
+- Head Start uses the State of New Jersey Universal Health Record Form for the six week to five year old child. - You will complete appropriate permission forms needed for your child to receive services that will ensure updated health care. - Our staff will work with you to ensure every attempt has been made to obtain necessary medical services to meet the health needs of your child.

 Vision Screenings: Vision screenings measure your child's ability to see near and far objects clearly.
 Your child will be screened using the Lea Symbol Chart, which consists of pictures of a house, apple, circle and square.
 N.J.
-Commission of the Blind, Nursing Students from Rutgers University and Head Start staff perform visual screenings for children within 45 days of their start date.
+Commission of the Blind, community resources, Virtua Mobile van, and Head Start staff perform visual screenings for children within 45 days of their start date.

 Hearing Screenings: An audiometer is used for hearing screenings in Head Start.
 Screening measures the threshold of hearing for pure tone frequencies (pitch) and loudness.
-Nursing Students from Rowan University Medical School and Head Start staff perform hearing screening for children within 45 days of their start date.
+Community resources and Head Start staff perform hearing screening for children within 45 days of their start date.